-CONF 728: Human Rights Theory and Practice in Cross-Cultural Perspective George Mason University Spring 2010 Mark Goodale Office: Truland 612 (Arlington campus) Office phone: 703-993-3782 Email: mgoodale@gmu.edu Office hours: Tuesdays, 8:30AM - 2PM, or by appt.
-Course time and location: Wednesdays, Truland 400R, 4:30 - 7:10PM INTRODUCTION:
+CONF 728: Human Rights Theory and Practice in Cross-Cultural Perspective George Mason University Spring 2013 Mark Goodale Office: Truland 612 (Arlington campus) Office phone: 703-993-3782 Email: mgoodale@gmu.edu Office hours: Tuesdays, 5PM - 7PM, or by appt.
+Course time and location: Tuesdays, Founders Hall 121, 7:20 - 10PM INTRODUCTION:

-Human rights theory and institutions are used as major vehicles for addressing conflict at various social and geographical levels.
+Human rights theory and institutions are used as major instruments for addressing conflict at various social and geographical levels.
 Intense and protracted conflict around the world inevitably leads to a call by individuals and institutions to protect the human rights of victims and to use a human rights framework to seek redress from violators.
 In addition, globalization has created a dynamic in which human rights theory and practice have come to form the foundation for a variety of initiatives including international development and foreign aid, civil society projects, bilingual education, community conflict resolution, truth and reconciliation commissions, gender equality, and the protection of children, among many others.
-In this course we will explore human rights from as many different angles as possible, including the theoretical or philosophical aspects of human rights, the practical problems of implementation and protection, the institutional dimensions, and, in particular, the dilemmas associated with the use of human rights in cross-cultural or comparative perspective.
+In this course we will explore human rights from many different angles, including the theoretical or philosophical aspects of human rights, the practical problems of implementation and protection, the institutional dimensions, and, in particular, the dilemmas associated with the use of human rights in cross-cultural or comparative perspective.
 The course schedule and reading lists assume no prior knowledge or training in human rights among students; to this extent, the course will be an introductory survey for both undergraduate and graduate students for whom a solid basis in human rights theory and practice would be useful.
 BOOKS (required):

 Mertus, Julie, and Jeffrey Helsing (eds.), Human Rights and Conflict: Exploring the Links Between Rights, Law, and Peacebuilding, USIP 2006.
 Goodale, Mark, and Sally Engle Merry (eds.), The Practice of Human Rights: Tracking Law Between the Global and the Local, Cambridge University Press, 2007.
-Goodale, Mark, Surrendering to Utopia: An Anthropology of Human Rights, Stanford University Press, 2009.
-Tota Winifed Counting the Dand University of Colifornia Press, 2007.
-(4) Tate, Winifred, Counting the Dead, University of California Press, 2007.
+Goodale, Mark , Surrendering to Utopia: An Anthropology of Human Rights, Stanford University Press, 2009.
+Tate, Winifred, Counting the Dead: The Culture and Politics of Human Rights (4) Tate, Winifred, Counting the Dead: The Culture and Politics of Human Rights Activism, University of California Press, 2007.
 COURSE FORMAT:

-The course is a combined lecture and seminar course and will, therefore, involve the following features and expectations: (1) students will be expected to come to each class with the readings fully digested and prepared to engage in a sustained interactive discussion of both critical concepts found in the readings, and ongoing themes that the course will inevitably develop; (2) course participants will be expected to engage in discussion and, at times, debate, with respect for the differences in background, belief, and ideology found at ICAR; and (3) students will be expected to devote themselves to their written work with the kind of energy associated with ICAR students and to turn in assignments on time.
+The course is a combined lecture and seminar course and will, therefore, involve the following features and expectations: (1) students will be expected to come to each class with the readings fully digested and prepared to engage in a sustained interactive discussion of both critical concepts found in the readings, and ongoing themes that the course will inevitably develop; (2) course participants will be expected to engage in discussion and, at times, debate, with respect for the differences in background, belief, and ideology found at S-CAR; and (3) students will be expected to devote themselves to their written work with the kind of energy associated with S-CAR students and to turn in assignments on time.
 Classes will feature a combination of lecture by the professor, student presentation of critical concepts in the readings, discussion structured by student-prepared questions, free discussion, and guest lectures and presentations.
 EVALUATION: